 The CP at EMU strives to uphold all ACEND Policies and Procedures related to the Accreditation Standards.
-Visit the ACEND website for the full 2017 Accreditation Standards Document: Link
+Visit the ACEND website for the full 2017 Accreditation Standards Document: Link.

 Students should contact the Program Directors regarding issues of concern related to the ACEND 2017 Accreditation Standards before they become significant problems.
-The Program Directors are available in-person or via phone; email the Program Directors to schedule an appointment.
+Students should email the Program Directors to schedule an appointment.